tdolby-at-uk-ibm-com/ace-demo-sap-unittest/README-codespaces.md

 ## Building and testing

-The container will start up once the image has been downloaded (usually 20-40 seconds) and vscode will start automatically.
+The container will start up once the image has been downloaded (usually 30-50 seconds) and vscode will start automatically.
 All of the usual ACE commands are present, servers can be started as usual, etc. For this repo, Maven can be used to build and test the application and library in the terminal window:
 ```
-mvn --no-transfer-progress -Dinstall.work.directory=/tmp/maven-output/ace-server verify
+mvn --no-transfer-progress verify
 ```
 The first Maven run will download lots of plugins, and subsequent runs will be faster.

+The `build-and-ut.sh` script also works, and does not require Maven.

 ## Use cases